sumukhprasad/sumukhprasad.github.io/_blog/2025-04-21-isbn-cataloging.md

 Over the years I've added many books to my arsenal -- but never kept track of them.
 I fully blame child-me for lack of foresight. :/

 In any case, I wanted to have a list of what books I had.
-But cataloging 4 shelves worth of book wouldn't be easy.
+But cataloging 4 shelves worth of books wouldn't be easy.

 <br>